BlythMeister/PaketChain/README.md

 Options:
   -d|--dir <PATH>                          The path to a root of a repository, defaults to current directory if not provided (Note: <PATH> should be in quotes)
-  -u|--update                              Run a paket update -ua|--update-args <ARGS>                 Args to pass to paket update (Note: <ARGS> should be in quotes) -i|--install                             Run a paket install -ia|--install-args <ARGS>                Args to pass to paket install (Note: <ARGS> should be in quotes)
+  -u|--update                              Run a paket update -up|--update-package <PackageName>       Run a paket update for a single package -ua|--update-args <ARGS>                 Args to pass to paket update (Note: <ARGS> should be in quotes) -i|--install                             Run a paket install -ia|--install-args <ARGS>                Args to pass to paket install (Note: <ARGS> should be in quotes)